httpwg/http-extensions/draft-thomson-http-encryption.md

 of the "nonce" parameter to ensure that the content encryption key is different for every message.

-If a key and nonce are reused, this could expose the content encryption key and it makes message modification trivial.
-If the same key is used for multiple messages, then the nonce parameter MUST be unique for each.
-An implementation SHOULD generate a random nonce parameter for every message, though using a counter could achieve the desired result.
+If a content encryption key and nonce are reused, this could expose the content encryption key and it makes message modification trivial.
+Thus, if the same input keying material key is used for multiple messages, then the salt parameter MUST be unique for each.
+This ensures that the content encryption key differs.
+An implementation SHOULD generate a random salt parameter for every message;
+alternatively, a counter could achieve the desired result.

 ## Content Integrity